someshkar/domainbot/README.md

 ### Usage

-Simple type `domain example.com` in a channel with domainbot in it to check if it's available!
+Simply type `domain example.com` in a channel with domainbot in it to check if it's available!
+If it isn't available, it'll let you know which registrar it was registered at.

 ## Self-hosting